The Canadian Cohousing Network (CCN) is a registered national non-profit organization.

 The purpose of the CCN is:

-- promote and facilitate the development of cohousing communities across Canada;
+- To promote the development of cohousing communities;

-- enable networking opportunities for those interested in cohousing;
+- To enable networking opportunities for those interested in cohousing;

-The Society operates without object of gain for its members or directors.
-Any profits or other accretions will only be used in promoting its objectives.
+The corporation operates without object of gain for its members or directors.
+Any profits or other accretions can only be used in promoting its objectives.
 These provisions are unalterable.